 Never assume that the Paleo, Keto, Vegan, EatStrong Plan a friend is following will work for you.
 Just because a friend feels great on Synthroid and eats gluten, don’t assume it will work for you, even if you are similar in every other way.
 Most of us need a personalized approach to medication and nutrition.

-Regardless of the plan you choose to follow, stick to this rule, and you WILL LOSE WEIGHT: Eat more fat, more protein, and less carbohydrate.
+Regardless of the plan you choose to follow, stick to this rule, and you WILL LOSE WEIGHT: Eat moderate fat, more protein, and less carbohydrate.
 Dietary cholesterol has a 0% impact on blood cholesterol.
 Saturated fat has no impact on heart disease.
 Sugar (carbohydrates) affect both cholesterol and heart disease.
-Eat more fat, and more protein.
-Bacon and eggs for breakfast, burgers with avocado for dinner!
+Eat moderate amounts of healthy fats, and more protein.
 When including carbs (but try not to do so) focus on Round-Up-free (organic) veggies, sweet potatoes, and oatmeal.